bijoutrouvaille/fireward/readme.md

   permissions: map // corresponds to `map` type in the rules and `Record<string, unknown>` in TS

+  irrelevantType: any // translates to the `any` type in typescript and is not type checked in the rules

   // Custom type validation expressions go at the end of any type allow update: if data.age > prev.age // data refers to this type's incoming data, prev refers to previously stored data. allow write: if request.time > 123 // shorthand for create, update, delete